-Try filling in our interactive budget planner...
+Try filling in a budget planner...

 BE ABSOLUTELY HONEST when filling in the amounts.
-There is no point budgeting if you forget to put down money for coffee, magazines or haircuts.
+There is no point budgeting if you forget to put down money for coffee, subscriptions or haircuts.
 You may find it helps to keep a spending diary for a week if you are unsure where your money goes.

 PRIORITISE where you spend your money.
 What is essential?

 Accommodation will always be the biggest expense.
 Individual priorities will vary but it is essential to have food, shelter, warmth and light.
 Make sure you have enough money to pay for basic foodstuffs, rent, gas and electricity.

 Buying a £3.50 coffee every weekday could cost you £17.50 a week and over 30 weeks of term that comes to £525!
 Imagine what you could do with £525... a holiday... deposit for next years house....

 BE DISCIPLINED with your spending.
 Make shopping lists and stick to them; try to cut out 'impulse' buys, those bargains that seem like a good deal at the time, but later on you wonder why you bought the item!

 DON'T FEEL PRESSURED into keeping up with your friends who are flashing the cash.
 Don't be embarrassed to skip a few nights out, takeaways, coffees, etc. to ensure you keep within your budget.
 You'll be glad you did.

 DOWNLOAD a budgeting app or use your banking app.
 These can help to keep you on top of your spending.
 Remember to include everything, including coffees and snacks.

 REVIEW your budget regularly.